 Applying safeguards to equipment and machines may lead to a false sense of safety if not applied correctly.
-One practice which is often overlooked is determining minimum safe distance or height at which a hard guard or protective device should be installed.
+One practice which is often overlooked is determining the minimum safe distance or height at which a hard guard or protective device should be installed.
 Many times a hard guard will be installed which can easily be bypassed by reaching over, around or through.
 Also, safety devices such as light curtains are often installed too close to the hazard point where residual danger still exists once the light curtain is interrupted.
-Performing a safe distance calculation is crucial to selected safeguarding ensure practices will actually function as desired.
+Performing a safe distance calculation is crucial to ensure selected safeguarding practices will actually function as desired.

 The use of hard guarding is a common practice to protect operators from hazardous conditions.
 If there is a danger point on a machine that an operator does not require access to, a fixed guard can be applied to separate the operator from the danger.
-This type of "separating guarding" should be fixed to the machine with fasteners that require a tool not common to the operator for removal.
-Safety standards such as ISO 12100 (Safety of machinery - Basic concepts, general principles for design) will call out this requirement for the fasteners in order to prevent the manipulation or bypassing of the fixed guard.
-The actual type of hard quard such as material and durability will be based on the application and environment.
+This type of "separating guarding" should be fixed to the machine with fasteners that require a tool not common to the operator for removal. (image 2)